zm1990s/dify-docs/en/getting-started/install-self-hosted/README.md

     ![](<../../.gitbook/assets/image (33).png>)

+*   **Why is SYS_ADMIN permission needed?**
+        The sandbox service is based on `Seccomp` for sandbox isolation, but also, Docker is based on `Seccomp` for resource isolation.
+In Docker, Linux Seccomp BPF is disabled by default, which prevents the use of `Seccomp` in containers, so SYS_ADMIN permission is required to enable `Seccomp`.

+        As for the security of the sandbox service, we disabled all `file system`, `network`, `IPC`, `PID`, `user`, `mount`, `UTS`, and system access capabilities of all processes in the sandbox to ensure that malicious code is not executed.
+At the same time, we also isolate the files and network in the container to ensure that even if the code is executed, it cannot harm the system.

 ### Contributing

 To ensure proper review, all code contributions - including those from contributors with direct commit access - must be submitted via pull requests and approved by the core development team prior to being merged.